dhis2/json-tree/README.md

 ## Deploy to Maven Repository

 This library can be deployed as an artefact to the Sonatype OSS Maven repository.
-The deployment plugins are defined in a separate profile to avoid performing GPG key signing during regular build processes.
-To deploy invoke:

-	mvn clean deploy -P deploy
+The deployment happens automatically when a PR is merged.
+Therefore, it is important to make sure that the current version is either a snapshot version or is bumped to the next snapshot version directly after the release PR has been made with a stable version.